fuego-wtf/prodaktiv/README.md

 ## Overview

-L1NEAR is a productivity system designed for developers who want to:
+Prodaktiv is a productivity system designed for developers who want to:
 - **Focus deeply** with timed work sessions and enforced breaks
 - **Plan tasks** using voice-to-plan AI integration
 - **Track progress** with a daily scoring system